ArminJo/android-blue-display/README.md

 **No Android programming needed!**

 ### The Arduino library with lot of examples can be found [here](https://github.com/ArminJo/Arduino-BlueDisplay).

-Or use *(Ctrl+Shift+I)* in the Arduino IDE and search for BlueDisplay.
+You can load the library with *Tools -> Manage Libraries...* or *Ctrl+Shift+I*.
+Use "BlueDisplay" as filter string.
+The library includes examples for easy initializing a HC-05 and for a simple DSO with 0.3 megasamples/sec.

 ## Features
+- Touch button + slider objects with tone feedback.
+- Button and slider callback as well as touch and sensor events are sent back to Arduino.
-- Graphic + text output as well as printf implementation.
+- Graphic + text output as well as basic printf implementation.
 - Draw chart from byte or short values.
 Enables clearing of last drawn chart.
 - Play system tones.
-- Touch button + slider objects with tone feedback.
-- Button and slider callback as well as touch and sensor events are sent back to Arduino.
 - Automatic and manually scaling of display region.
-- Easy mapping of UTF-8 characters like Ohm, Celsius etc..
+- Easy mapping of any UTF-8 characters like Ohm, Celsius etc..
 - Up to 115200 Baud using HC-05 modules or OTG cable.
 - USB OTG connection can be used instead of Bluetooth.
-- Local display of received and sent commands for debugging purposes.
+- Local display of received and sent command log for debugging purposes.
 - Hex and ASCII output of received Bluetooth data at log level verbose.
-- Debug messages as toasts.
+- Debug messages shown as toasts.
 - C++ Libraries for [Arduino](https://github.com/ArminJo/Arduino-BlueDisplay).
  and [ARM (STM)](https://github.com/ArminJo/android-blue-display/tree/master/STM32/lib).

+Usage:
+Before using the examples, take care that the BT-module (e.g. the the HC-05 module) is connected to your Android device and is visible in the Bluetooth Settings.
+For full screen applications, the menu is called by swiping from the left edge of the screen.
+Otherwise, you can call it by touching the area not occupied by the client application (black display area).

+Baudrate:
+All examples initially use the baudrate of 9600.
+Especially the SimpleTouchScreenDSO example will run smoother with a baudrate of 115200.
+For this, change the example baudrate by deactivating the line `#define HC_05_BAUD_RATE BAUD_9600` and activating `#define HC_05_BAUD_RATE BAUD_115200`.
+AND change the BT-Module baudrate e.g. by using the BTModuleProgrammer.ino example.

 # Revision History
+### Version 4.2
+- Swipe from the left border in application full screen mode opens the options menu.
+- Removed unnecessary message on no data received under certain circumstances.
+- Added parameter values `*LOCK_SENSOR_LANDSCAPE` and `*LOCK_SENSOR_PORTRAIT` for function `setScreenOrientationLock()`.

 ### Version 4.1
 - Improved startup.
-New message if no data received after connect and part of screen is inactive/black, to access the log.
+New message if no data received after connect and part of screen is inactive/black, to access the options menu.

 ### Version 4.0
 - Connection with USB OTG cable now also possible.
 In this case no Bluetooth adapter is needed.
 - Handling of no input for getNumber.
-- Slider setScaleFactor() does not scale the actual value, which is delivered as initial value at init().
+- Slider `setScaleFactor()` does not scale the current value, which is delivered as initial value at `init()`.
-- Improved tone volume setting - can be adjusted at the smartphone too. trim() for all button caption strings.
+- Improved tone volume setting - can be adjusted at the smartphone too. `trim()` for all button caption strings.

 ### Version 3.6
 - connect, reconnect and autoconnect improved/added.
-Improved debug() command.
+Improved `debug()` command.
 Simplified Red/Green button handling.

 ### Version 3.5
 - Slider scaling changed and unit value added.